stefanprodan/openfaas-flux/README.md

 declarative infrastructure and workloads.
 In practice this means using `git push` instead of `kubectl apply/delete` or `helm install/upgrade`.

-[OpenFaaS](https://www.openfaas.com/) is an open source faction-as-a-service platform for Kubernetes.
+[OpenFaaS](https://www.openfaas.com/) is an open source function-as-a-service platform for Kubernetes.
-With OpenFaaS you can package any container or binary as a serverless function - from Node.js to Golang to C# on Linux or Windows.
+With OpenFaaS you can package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.

 [Flux](https://fluxcd.io) is a GitOps operator for Kubernetes that keeps your cluster state is sync with a Git repository.
 Because Flux is pull based and also runs inside Kubernetes, you don't have to expose the cluster